 Over the past decade, the methodology has been applied in many projects and programmes in a diversity of domains, such as sustainable agriculture, health, international development, the knowledge infrastructure, and learning for sustainability.
 It has developed into a coherent body of basic starting points, principles and intervention strategies.
-On this site, you find the basic guide, additional tools, RMA projects and articles as well as information on activities for the network of practitioners.
+On this site, you find the basic guide, additional tools, practical results and the main scientific articles about RMA.

 The guide on Reflexive Monitoring in Action offers principles, practical guidelines as well as theory and tools.
 Additional tools, developed more recently, are provided separately.
 The guide and tools focus on three target groups:

 - Reflexive monitors